rntz/rotten/vm-design.md

 # Builtins

 Builtin functions are implemented using a cheap trick.
 There are no special instructions for them.
-Rather, all of them except 'apply are just functions in the VM's host language.
+Rather, all of them except `apply` are just functions in the VM's host language.
 When a host function is "call"-ed in the VM, the VM just calls it in the host language.

-The 'apply builtin is different.
-The global variable 'apply is bound to a implementation-defined value which the VM handles specially.
+The `apply` builtin is different.
+The global variable `apply` is bound to a implementation-defined value which the VM handles specially.
 (TODO: Explain why this needs to be special-cased to avoid recursively entering VM.)